Paul W. Litchfield

-Paul W. Litchfield (July 26, 1875 – March 18, 1959) was an American inventor, industrialist, and author.
+Paul Weeks Litchfield (July 26, 1875 – March 18, 1959) was an American inventor, industrialist, and author.
 He served as President, Chairman, and the first CEO of the Goodyear Tire & Rubber Company and the founder of the town of Litchfield Park, Arizona and the city of Goodyear, Arizona.
 Among his many accomplishments as chairman was the establishment of a research and development department that produced the first practical airplane tire, long-haul conveyor belts, hydraulic disc brakes for airplanes, the first pneumatic truck tire, and a bullet-sealing fuel tank for military airplanes.
 Litchfield was also the author of books on air power, trucks, employee relations, and business.

 Early years

 Paul Weeks Litchfield was born in Boston, Massachusetts to Charles M. Litchfield and Julia W. Litchfield.
 He was a descendant of Mayflower pilgrims.
 He received his primary and secondary education in his native city and continued his higher education at Massachusetts Institute of Technology.
 In 1896, he graduated and earned a degree in chemical engineering.
 His first job in the rubber business was with a bicycle-tire manufacturer.